Assistant Professor (on leave)

 I received my PhD from MIT in 2015 and my bachelor's degree from Harvard in 2008.
 During the 2015-2016 academic year I visited the Fontana Lab at Harvard Medical School.

 More and more people are programming: not only those with traditional Computer Science backgrounds, but also physical scientists, journalists, and more.
 We have an unprecedented opportunity to shape how people reason about software--and the systems that people do not yet call software.
 The goal of my research is to make provable guarantees ubiquitous.
 I am interested in designing programming models, language implementation strategies, and programming tools to make it easier for people to create the software they intended.
-Application domains of interest include security, privacy, and biological modeling.
+I am particularly interested in applying these ideas to the security and privacy of software systems.

 Public understanding and consumption determine the impact of research.
 Because of this, I am interested in improving science communication and facilitating commercialization of technical ideas.
-From 2013-2015 I co-directed NeuWrite Boston, a working group of scientists and science writers.
-To narrow the gap between academia and industry, I co-founded the Cybersecurity Factory, an accelerator for security startups.
+From 2013-2015 I co-directed NeuWrite Boston, a working group of scientists and science writers, with Amanda Gefter.
+To narrow the gap between academia and industry, I co-founded the Cybersecurity Factory, an accelerator for security startups, with Frank Wang.
+As the Publicity Chair for Principles of Programming Languages, one of the flagship conferences of our research area, I created the People of Programming Languages interview series to convey what programming languages research is and why we do it.

 Technology is a powerful social tool.
 Astra Taylor writes that "programmers and the corporate officers who employ them are the new urban planners, shaping the virtual frontier into the spaces we occupy."
 Everyone, regardless of their background, should have the opportunity to contribute to shaping this frontier.